School suspends football coach after locker room assault

 MOBILE, Ala.
 (AP) - An Alabama school system has placed a prep football coach on leave after players were videotaped beating a teammate in a locker room.

-Mobile County schools spokeswoman Rena Phillips tells news outlets the action against Davidson High School coach Fred Riley is effective immediately.
+The action announced Wednesday against Davidson High School coach Fred Riley was effective immediately, Mobile County schools spokeswoman Rena Phillips told news outlets.

-Nine players have been suspended and a $12 million lawsuit was filed after video showed a then-freshman quarterback being beaten in April in what his parents say was a hazing attack.
+Nine players have been suspended and a $12 million lawsuit was filed after video showed a then-freshman quarterback, Rodney Kim Jr., being beaten in April in what his parents say was a hazing attack.

 The young player suffered a broken arm, and police say they were called about an assault complaint.